SR-G/bambu-lab-observer/README.md

 # bambu-lab-observer
-Bambu Lab observer, receiving events from Bambu Lab printers and building a .CSV file listing all printed timings

 IN PROGRESS

+`bambu-lab-observer` is a small program receiving events sent by Bambu Lab printers over MQTT, and continuously building a .CSV file listing all printed item with timings spent on each print.

+Example of generated .CSV file :

+Example of reportings :

+## Download and installation

+### Download

+Just grab the latest (pre-)release
+- is only working for old firmwares
+- is working for newer firmwares after 1.06.00

+### Installation

+- Pick-up the proper binary related to your hardware (regular PC (intel/amd x86) = `amd64`, raspberry pi = `arm`, ...) from the downloaded archive
+- Setup the configuration file (see next chapter)
+- Just launch the tool through `bambu-lab-observer` / `bambu-lab-observer.exe`

 ## Configuration